Document Type : Original Article

 Discussion

-Childhood asthma represents a hetero-geneous challenging disease, particularly in its severe forms.
-The identification of different asthma phenotypes has stimulated research in underlying molecular mechanisms, such as the endotypes, and paved the way to the search for related specific biomarkers, which may guide diagnosis, management, and predict response to treatment [5].
+Asthma exacerbations are associated with significant childhood morbidity and mortality.
+Recurrent asthmatic attacks lead to progressive lung functions loss and can sometimes be fatal or near-fatal, even in mild asthma.
+The identification of different asthma phenotypes attract the attention for researches in underlying molecular mechanisms, such as the endotypes, and paved the way to the search for the related specific biomarkers, which may guide diagnosis, management, and predict response to treatment [5].

-Some patients with severe asthma experience acute attacks despite receiving multiple therapy.
-The risk of acute attacks and heterogeneous response to treatment may be associated with specific inflam-matory molecules that are responsive or resistant to corticosteroids[6].
+Severe asthma children experience acute attacks even with receiving polytherapy.
+The acute attacks risk and different response to managements may be related to specific inflammatory molecules that are responsive or resistant to corticosteroids[6].

-Biomarker analysis may help in tailoring treatment and predicting the future risk of exacerbation in patients with severe asthma [7-9].
+Biomarker analysis may be beneficial in tailoring treatment and predicting the future risk of exacerbation in patients with severe asthma [7-9].

-We found significant higher values of eosinophils in group I (exacerbation group) than group II (stable group), p value <0.001 and by simple logistic regression analysis of blood biomarkers for prediction of asthma exacerbation, eosinophils were the most potent predictor for exacerbation (OR=9.6, CI=3.3-28.4, P value <0.001).
-These findings were the same as a study done by Nakagome and Nagata who found that blood eosinophil counts are important factors for predicting asthma exacerbation, moreover we found that highest values of eosinophils in uncontrolled patients. in agreement with this results study was Choi et al., who found that blood eosinophilia is associated with more severe symptoms and lower response to anti-inflammatory medications.
+were the most potent predictor for exacerbation (OR=9.6, CI=3.3-28.4, P value <0.001).
+These findings were the same as a study done by Nakagome and Nagata who found that blood eosinophil counts are important factors for predicting asthma exacerbation.[4]
+Moreover, this study found that highest values of eosinophils was in uncontrolled patients. in agreement with this results study was Choi et al., who found that blood eosinophilia is associated with more severe symptoms and lower response to anti-inflammatory medications.[12]

 References